chrisledet/rubylang.info/README.md

 through unnecessary barriers.
 We strive to be the best possible resource for the Ruby programming language.

-### Getting Started
+### Contributing

-  The setup is very easy.
-All is required in [Jekyll](http://jekyllrb.com/) to start contributing.
+  The setup is very straightforward.
+Only [Jekyll](http://jekyllrb.com/) is required to get started.

   1) Install Jekyll by running

       gem install jekyll

-  2) Run Jekyll in the source code directory.
-This will generate the necessary static files, just navigate to [http://localhost:4000](http://localhost:4000) to view the site.
+  2) Run `jekyll --server` in the source code directory.
+This will start Webrick, generate the static files, and will watch for any changes.
+Navigate to [http://localhost:4000](http://localhost:4000) to view the site.

-      jekyll --server

   Note: For styling, we are currently using [Stylus](http://learnboost.github.com/stylus/) but looking to migrate over to [Sass](http://sass-lang.com/) in the near future.
 Both are very similar and if you're familiar with any,